osg-htc/virtual-school-pilot-2020/docs/materials/osg/ex5-software-diffs.md

 which tells us the operating system version of the server where a slot resides.
 An easy way to show this attribute for all slots is by using `condor_status` in conjunction with the `-autoformat` (or `-af` for short) option.
-`-autoformat` like the `-format` option you learned about earlier today will print out the attributes you're interested in for each slot but as you probably guessed, it does some automatic formatting for you.
+`-autoformat` like the `-format` option you learned about earlier will print out the attributes you're interested in for each slot but as you probably guessed, it does some automatic formatting for you.
 So to show the operating system and version of each slot, run the following command in both of your terminal windows: